felipefpx/porge-android-cars/README.md

 # Other notes
-- I kept keystore.properties at git just to make it easy to share, but it is not recommended in a real product.
+- I kept keystore.properties on git just to make it easy to share, but it is not recommended in a real product.